flipcoder/midimech/README.md

 **IN DEVELOPMENT**

 Midimech is an alternative musical note layout system for the LinnStrument and LaunchPad X.  It uses a wholetone-based isomorphic layout.
 I was surprised to find out this layout and its variants were not in common usage, despite being incredibly convincing.
-Lacking an isomorphic controller, I used to map this layout to my mechanical keyboard to play.
-Because of this, my friends and I referred to it as "playing the mech".
-The layout could also be referred to as Wholetone +5 or Diagonal Wicki-Hayden but I still prefer calling it mech.

-This project intends to bring the layout to wherever it is capable of being played, starting with the LinnStrument and Launchpad X.
+This project intends to help popularize the layout and bring it to more people.

 Midimech supports:
-- Use the mech layout on LinnStrument and LaunchPad X
+- Using the mech layout on LinnStrument and LaunchPad X
 - Vibrato detection on LaunchPad X (wiggle your notes!)
 - Bigger range than the default LinnStrument layout
 - Synthesia/DAW visualization for learning songs